Whoever corrects a mocker invites insults;

 We were fascinated by the honey production, especially seeing the live honeycomb with live bees exhibited.

-Since the honey production looks sophisticated, I thought there was a special way to harvest the honey other than the traditional method.
+Since the honey production looks sophisticated, I thought there was a unique way to harvest the honey other than the traditional method.

-So I asked the guide how the honey is harvested.
-She replied that they smoke the hive to drive the bees and then get the honey.
+So, I asked the guide how the honey is harvested.
+She replied that they smoked the hive to drive the bees and get the honey.

-Learning from this age-old wisdom, I found myself resolved to “smoke” the mockers in the church with the Word of God.
+Learning from this age-old wisdom, I resolved to “smoke” the mockers in the church with the Word of God.

 For the word of God is alive and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
 (Hebrews 4:12)